software-students-fall2024/3-python-package-realoriginal/README.md

 # Python Package Exercise

 An exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.
+(Edit on 11/6 after receiving clarification from Professor) The pyjokes package was used as inspiration for the exception classes in exc.py and variable handling and imports in pyexcuses.py.

 # Package Page on Pypi